Scottish Country Dancing Dictionary

 The town's name is derived from the Old Norse word "Þingvöllr", meaning an assembly field or meeting place, reflecting the influence of Viking settlement in the area.
 Its Gaelic name, Inbhir Pheofharain, refers to the mouth of the River Peffery.
 Although Dingwall now lies inland, it originally functioned as a coastal harbour and medieval port with access to overseas trade.

-Dingwall Castle once stood near the centre of the town and was regarded as one of the largest castles in northern Scotland.
+Dingwall Castle once stood near the centre of the town and was one of the largest castles in northern Scotland.
 The castle played a role during the Wars of Scottish Independence and was associated with the Earls of Ross.
 Tulloch Castle, situated on the edge of the town, contains parts believed to date from the 12th century.

 The town is traditionally linked with the Battle of Dingwall in 1411, a conflict associated with Clan Mackay and Clan Donald during the period of the Highland clan wars.
 In later centuries Dingwall continued to grow as the administrative centre of Ross-shire and was represented in Parliament as part of a district of burghs until the early 20th century.